John Mekalanos: Early Research

 His early work as an independent researcher led to the identification of toxR, a gene that affects the expression of the cholera toxin operon ctxAB, the discovery that the Staphylococcus aureus enterotoxin A (entA) is a phage-encoded protein, and finally, the demonstration of the presence of duplications of the toxin operon in different strains of Vibrio cholerae that could account for the variable toxinogenicity of the strains which led to his promotion to Professor in 1986.
 His continued strong research output led to his appointment as Chairman of the then Department of Microbiology and Molecular Genetics (now Microbiology) ten years later in 1996 and his election to the National Academy of Sciences in 1998.

 T6SS Discovery

-In 2006, his group published the first account of the identification of a novel secretion system that they named the type VI secretion system, a system initially found to be capable of conferring increased virulence in non-O1/non-O139 strain strains of V. cholerae, which was later however shown to be primarily responsible for interbacterial competition.
+In 2006, his group published the first account of the identification of a novel secretion system that they named the type VI secretion system, a system initially found to be capable of conferring increased virulence in non-O1/non-O139 strains of V. cholerae, which was later however shown to be primarily responsible for interbacterial competition.